gleysi/ReactNativeNasa/docs/DESIGN-PATTERNS.md

 - In cases where rendering logic is specific to a single component and will not be reused.
 - When the Render Props pattern results in unnecessary complexity and makes the code harder to understand.

+## 4. Hooks pattern

+The React Hooks API, introduced in React 16.8, has fundamentally transformed how we approach React component design.

+Hooks were developed to address common concerns encountered by React developers.

+They revolutionized the way we write React components by allowing functional components to access features like state, lifecycle methods, context, and refs, which were previously exclusive to class components.

+A JavaScript function whose name starts with use (e.g., useAuth, useLocation).
+It uses built-in hooks (useState, useEffect, etc.) to encapsulate stateful logic and return data/functions.

+<a href="HOOKS.md#2-the-three-lifecycle-scenarios">HOOKS.md</a>